andreipradan/first-steps-in-ddd-solutions-python/README.md

 The training relies entirely on your writing unit tests (ideally you use test-driven development), so you want to be able to run them very quickly.

 Open the newly checked out project in your IDE (point it at the top-level project directory).
+Install the requirements from requirements.txt
 Then check you can execute all the tests with the click of a single mouse button, or ideally a single keyboard shortcut.

 Additionally, you can run the tests from the command line.
 Open a terminal and change to the